wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

+= 1.3.14 =
+* Updates to resolve issues with Brandco theme architecture.
+* Updated to new version of WPPF which supports hook arguments.

 = 1.3.13 =
 * Removing custom cursor on featured listings as they are not supported well in IE.
 * Removing some code that was not intended for release.